-In this edition of the school profile, we provide a number of pathways to help you make decisions about your future.
-Please examine the pathway that matches your aspirations and plan your courses for next year carefully.
-Careful and thoughtful planning is important to your success, especially since most of you will want to complete your secondary education in four years.
+This school profile provides a number of pathways to help you make decisions about your future.
+Take some time to examine the pathway that matches your aspirations and plan your courses for the next year carefully.
+Thoughtful planning is very important to your success and will put you on the right track to graduating with all of the requirements you need.